Blog Home

 Nutritious Extras

-Choose smart extras for your salads that add flavor and nutrients without excess calories or added sugar.
+Choose extras for your salads that add flavor and nutrients without excess calories or added sugar.
 Sliced mushrooms boost vitamin D, diced bell peppers contain vitamin C, chopped fresh berries and sliced red onions are rich in antioxidants, cruciferous vegetables (such as cauliflower and broccoli) have cancer-fighting nutrients, and carrots supply vitamin A.

 Healthy Fat for Flavor